 Midnight Lane Boutique seeks First Serial Rights, so please credit the sweet boo-tay if work accepted here is subsequently published elsewhere.
 And, from 12/24/16 forward, the boutique also seeks Non-Exclusive Reprint Rights.
 This means all poetry accepted at the boutique is eligible for possible—and here it must be underscored, possible—republication at BAD ACID LABORATORIES, INC., a sister-site.
-All other rights remain with the poet.
+All other rights return to the poet, post-publication.

 Poetry accepted for publication will be posted for a minimum of one week at the top of the boutique’s Now Featuring (i.e. Home) page, and thereafter be archived on site.
 If there’s a backlog, you will be alerted as to the date of publication upon acceptance.

-The editor will respond to your submission in 30 days or less . . . probably less.
-So, no simultaneous submissions.
-Also, no previously published poems.
-And, no multiple submissions either.
-Please, just wait for a response before submitting again.
+Neither previously published poems nor simultaneous submissions are accepted.
+The editor will respond to your submission in a short 14 days or less . . . probably less.
+With that, please just wait for a response before submitting again.